darpan-jain/registration-master/README.md

 ***

 **For Embedded Linux Platforms**

-- Connect 2 USB/CSI cameras (as per availability) and a mic for voice input
+- Connect 2 USB/CSI cameras (as per availability) for register and detect.

 - Install drivers if required using ```insmod [driver location]```

-- Check the device IDs for the connected peripherals in ```/proc/asound/```

-- Make changes in .asoundrc accordingly.
+- Run the application in two terminals simulatneously for real time experience.

 ***